namit26073/DVS_Project/README.md

 - Clearly segmented images demonstrating preprocessing and note isolation are included in the `outputs` directory.
 - MATLAB figures show each processing step, confirming functionality.
+- There is  also a video in the ouput folder which shows how the application runs

 ### Application Evaluation: